-If you’re a Sole Proprietor, Independent Contractor or Self-Employed Individual, you need these items proving your income for 2019:
+If you’re a Sole Proprietor, Independent Contractor or Self-Employed Individual, you need these items proving your income for 2019 or 2020:

 + Form 1040 Schedule C for Sole Proprietors and Independent Contractors.
 This is the form where you list your income and expenses for your business.
-Regardless of whether you have filed a 2019 IRS tax return, you must provide the 2019 Form 1040 Schedule C with your PPP loan.
+Regardless of whether you have filed a 2020 IRS tax return, you must provide a 2019 or 2020 Form 1040 Schedule C with your PPP loan.